PurpleKingdomGames/indigo-website/indigodocs/topics/assets.md

 When assets are loaded they are registered, and in the case of Sounds and Images, some amount of preparation is immediately done to ensure they're usable.

 Text is different.
-Plain text isn't useful in of itself in the scene construction, and the only time you can access text assets is during Startup via the `AssetCollection`, this give you an opportuntity to read/decode the contents and build them into your model somewhere.
+Plain text isn't useful in of itself in the scene construction, and the only time you can access text assets is during Startup via the `AssetCollection`, this give you an opportunity to read/decode the contents and build them into your model somewhere.

 ### `AssetCollection`s